 Well, its a lot of hard work, so get ready for that, but at the heart of the focus is your efforts in building an effective online presence.

-You REALLY need a blog
+You really need a blog

-As a designer, a blog is absolutely the best platform for you to share your ideas, showcase your work, talk about the industry, and most importantly, build authority for yourself online.
+It’s absolutely the best platform for you to share your ideas, showcase your work, talk about the industry, and most importantly, build authority for yourself online.
 While I am not really saying anything new here, it still really surprises me how many talented logo designers I meet, who don’t have or are still not interested in starting a blog.